Get Started with Cisco Optical Network Planner

 • Last login IP: Shows the IP address from which the user previously logged into Cisco ONP.

-• Reports tabs: Use these tabs to access different reports.
-The availability of reports depend on whether a network has been analyzed.
-You can also access reports in site properties after network analysis.
+• Reports tabs: Provide access to various reports.
+The availability of reports depends on whether the network has been analyzed.
+Reports are also accessible from site properties after network analysis.

-• Network tree: Displays the network name and its elements, such as Sites, Fibers, Waves or Media Channels, SRLGs, and Subnets.
-See Network Tree.
+• Network tree: Displays the network name and its elements, including Sites, Fibers, Waves or Media Channels, SRLGs, and Subnets.
+For more information, see Network Tree.

 Tip